lorensen/vtkGEB/README.md

 vtkGEB
 ======

-The vtk log inspired by the cover of the book: Godel, Escher and Bach
+The vtk logo inspired by the cover of the book: Godel, Escher and Bach